 Jay, Livermore & Livermore Falls

-Livermore is home to the Washburn Norlands Living History Center, which is a great way to immerse yourself in a living history experience.
-This 455-acre complex includes a restored Victorian mansion, large barn, farmer’s cottage, church, granite library and a one-room schoolhouse.
-The center provides the backdrop for rural late-19th-century living history experiences such as becoming a scholar in the schoolhouse and taking part in the daily chores of the 1870s.
+Livermore is home to the Washburn Norlands Living History Center, a 455-acre complex that includes a restored Victorian mansion, large barn, farmer’s cottage, church, granite library and a one-room schoolhouse.
+Here you can see such rural late 19th-century living history experiences as becoming a scholar in the schoolhouse and taking part in the daily chores of the 1870s.
 Programs range from tours to daylong and overnight programs.